Hitachi, Ltd.: Hitachi Collaborates with NVIDIA to Accelerate Digital Transformation with Generative AI

 Collaboration brings together Hitachi's leadership in mission-critical products and services in the physical world with NVIDIA's expertise in AI platforms

-TOKYO, March 20, 2024 /PRNewswire/ -- Hitachi, Ltd. (TSE:6501) today announced it is collaborating with NVIDIA to accelerate social innovation and digital transformation by combining Hitachi's domain solutions in operational technology (OT) and leadership in key industries including energy, mobility, and connected systems with NVIDIA's expertise in generative AI.
+TOKYO, Mar 19, 2024 - (JCN Newswire) - Hitachi, Ltd. (TSE:6501) today announced it is collaborating with NVIDIA to accelerate social innovation and digital transformation by combining Hitachi's domain solutions in operational technology (OT) and leadership in key industries including energy, mobility, and connected systems with NVIDIA's expertise in generative AI.

 Background